· David Cruz · Schools & Compliance · 12 min read

 | Parent access rights | Yes, until student is 18 | Yes, for minor dependents |

-| Breach notification | State laws vary | Federal requirement (60 days) |
+| Breach notification | No federal mandate (state laws and best practices apply) | Federal requirement (60 days) |

 | Enforcement | Dept. of Education | HHS Office for Civil Rights |

-| Certification/audit | None required | None required (but BAAs common) |
+| Certification/audit | None required | BAAs required for business associates |

 Parent Rights Under FERPA for Behavioral Records